Prince Philip, Duke of Edinburgh, admitted to London hospital, Buckingham Palace says

 Prince Philip, the husband of Queen Elizabeth II, was admitted to a London hospital Friday "as a precautionary measure," Buckingham Palace said.

-The 93-year-old queen traveled to Sandringham from London on Friday morning after attending the State Opening of Parliament in London on Thursday.
+The 93-year-old Queen travelled to Sandringham from London on Friday morning after attending the State Opening of Parliament in London on Thursday.
 She did not change her schedule after her husband's hospital admission, which was planned in advance.

 The private King Edward VII hospital in central London has been treating members of the royal family for decades.